dotnet/corefxlab/src/System.IO.Compression.Brotli/README.md

 using a combination of a modern variant of the LZ77 algorithm, Huffman coding and 2nd order context modeling, with a compression ratio comparable to the best currently available general-purpose compression methods.
-It is similar in speed with deflate but offers more dense compression.
+It is similar in speed to deflate but offers more dense compression.

 The specification of the Brotli Compressed Data Format is defined in [RFC 7932](https://www.ietf.org/rfc/rfc7932.txt).